 - Press the option for Move to SD Card.

-If the Move to SD Card option is greyed out or replaced with ‘Move to Phone’, the app is either already on the SD card or it is one of the few apps that has to be installed on the internal memory.
+If the Move to SD Card option is greyed out or replaced with ‘Move to Phone’, the app is either already on the SD card or it is one of the few apps that have to be installed on the internal memory.

 WINDOWS PHONE STORAGE TIPS